Tears as 3 more KNUST students remanded over Katanga-Conti clash; video pops up

 Video captures poor pupils learning on blocks at Leenbiisi-Moshidabooro D/A Primary: “We are building a cathedral”

-Lawyers for the accused prayed the court to grant bail to the three but the court refused to give the bail.
+Lawyers for the three suspects prayed the court to grant bail to the three but the court refused.

 PAY ATTENTION: Follow us on Instagram - get the most important news directly in your favourite app!